 At first, the head of Open Range Services considered using the “tried and true” method of concrete leveling, mudjacking.
 Mudjacking forces a mixture of concrete and other aggregates beneath concrete slabs in order to lift and level them.
-After some consideration, he found that mudjacking would not only be too expensive but that it would take a lot longer to apply.
-In addition ORS would have the added cost of removing and replacing the entire slab instead of simply repairing it.
+After some consideration, he found that mudjacking would not only be too expensive, but that it would take a lot longer to apply.
+In addition, ORS would have the added cost of removing and replacing the entire slab instead of simply repairing it.

 When ORS contacted Polyjacking.com about their concrete leveling process, it soon became clear that polyjacking was a superior solution for their situation.
-Steve Walker, general foreman for Pro Foundation Technology, Polyjacking’s parent company, shares:
+Steve Walker, general foreman for Pro Foundation Technology, Polyjacking.com’s parent company, shares:

-“It’s [polyjacking is] a far superior method.
+“[Polyjacking is] a far superior method.
 Mudjacking means you drill large holes in the slab, mix the mud or grout onsite, and pump it using large hoses into the holes in the slab.
-It’s dirty, invasive, and time consuming.
+It’s dirty, invasive, and time-consuming.
 Geotechnical polyurethane foam is much lighter- four pounds per cubic yard, versus 120 pounds or more using mud – simpler, cleaner to use, and much less expensive.
-We pump a two part liquid system from a truck or pull behind rig through a narrow hose into a gun used to inject the unique geotechnical foam beneath the slab to fill any and all voids.
+We pump a two-part liquid system from a truck or pull-behind rig through a narrow hose into a gun used to inject the unique geotechnical foam beneath the slab to fill any and all voids.
 The foam expands, completely fills the empty space, raises the slab to level, then cures in place to become highly durable and [help] prevent further erosion at that site.”

 The complete process usually takes less than seven hours.
-Mudjacking, on the other hand, may require weeks or months to complete and create a huge mess.
+Mudjacking, on the other hand, may require weeks or months to complete and creates a huge mess.
 For additional information on mudjacking vs. polyjacking, click here.

 Polyjacking.com has a nationwide reputation for its top-quality polyjacking products and services.
 They actually coined the term, “polyjacking”.
 It is a division of Pro Foundation Technology, a leading concrete repair company based in Kansas City, MO.